We will send you an email to reset your password

 What dimensions?

-If you are unsure between 2 sizes, opt for the larger one.
-Indeed, when unwrapping the print you can often have the impression of having imagined the larger print.
+If you hesitate between 2 sizes, choose the larger one.
+Indeed, when unpacking the print, you can often have the impression that you imagined the print to be bigger.